 The chart shows this by the orange line being above the blue line.

 - r5d, vol > x < r5d, vol > y with x > y and y > 20%

 These two findings express that volatility is an excellent ranking factor: For volatilities exceeding 20%, we can expect returns to decrease with increasing volatility.
 To turn this into a strategy, we weigh the eleven sector-ETFs inversely with their historical volatility.
 Also, we gradually reduce the overall exposure, based on the total volatility across all sectors:

 While this improvement has not done a lot to improve returns further, our confidence in robust out-of-sample results has risen much.

 The Monte-Carlo simulation shows that the risk/ return profile has also improved: The curves for CAGR and MDD have become flatter, and as a result, the Sharpe Ratio has increased.

 The diagram above shows how the strategy smoothly adjusts sector weights in favor of low-volatility sectors.
 Further, it shows the strategy existing S&P sectors and holding the safe asset instead.

-In this post, we have shown that the U.S. stock market has an anomaly regarding volatility: Expected returns are dependent on historical volatility.
+This post shows that the U.S. stock market has an anomaly regarding volatility: Expected returns are dependent on historical volatility.
 Further, we have demonstrated step-by-step how to use these findings to design a profitable strategy, which meets our original goals and intent.

 We hope this post has provided some valuable insight into our approach to quantitative trading.
 The findings in this post form the foundation of our following premium strategies: